Estuary

 Conclusion

 In conclusion, the world of real-time data ingestion is brimming with incredibly versatile and powerful tools which will help you to create dynamic and fault-tolerant applications.
-Whilst, many of the tools have overlapping capabilities, it is important to fully scope your requirements and wishes in your project before you select a tool.
+Whilst, many of the tools have overlapping capabilities, it is important to scope your requirements fully and wishes in your project before you select a tool.
 It is especially important to consider the maintenance requirements and the impact of changing requirements in the future as often highly custom solutions can be expensive to operate and upgrade.

 Nevertheless, by carefully evaluating each tool's strengths and aligning them with your unique use cases, you can build a solid foundation for real-time data ingestion and processing, enabling your organization to stay ahead in the competitive landscape and unlock the true potential of real-time analytics.